 - Proving that you failed the class due to special circumstances

 - Taking remedial classes

 - Proving that you are joining study groups or working with a tutor

 If you’re failing a class, you have every right to worry about your financial aid.
 But there are steps you can take.
 Most importantly, talk to your professor and advisor to see what you can do.

-For more advice, contact Minorities to Majorities today!
+For more resources, sign up at GrantEd today!
 We have experience helping students like you pass classes and continue receiving aid.